 Sato over 220 mph to get IndyCar Series pole at Texas

-FORT WORTH, Texas (AP) - Takuma Sato has earned the pole for the IndyCar Series race at Texas with a two-lap qualifying average of 220.250 mph.
+FORT WORTH, Texas (AP) - Takuma Sato went over 220 mph in qualifying Friday to earn the pole for the IndyCar Series race at Texas.

-Sebastien Bourdais, Ryan Hunter-Reay, Indianapolis 500 champion Simon Pagenaud and Spencer Pigot filled out the first three rows.
+Sebastien Bourdais, Ryan Hunter-Reay, Indianapolis 500 champion Simon Pagenaud and Spencer Pigot filled out the first three rows for Saturday night's race.
 IndyCar Series points leader Josef Newgarden qualified seventh.

 The last driver to win from the pole at Texas was Ryan Briscoe in 2010.